How to Photograph Birds in Flight

 Using a gimbal head (such as the Wimberley Head Mk II or Manfrotto 393) and tripod will without doubt make this a lot easier.
 But, if you are handholding, make sure you exercise proper technique.
-Keep your elbows tucked in at your sides to help brace the lens, and when you turn to follow the subject do so by twisting at the waist, remembering to keep those elbows tucked in.
+Keep your elbows tucked in at your sides to help brace the lens, and when you turn to follow the subject do so by twisting at the waist.

 Just a quick word on this, as with all types of photography it can be very subjective.
 But as a rule, try to provide space for the bird to fly or look in to.
 If you do crop a wing, rather than hit delete, wait until you get home and see if you can balance the image back out by clipping other parts of the bird out of the frame too.

 With the essentials out of the way, let’s talk settings for birds in flight!
 It’s key to remember that there is no perfect setting for the perfect flight shot.
 Rather, there are good settings for the perfect type of flight shot you want to achieve.

 Depth of field